-Self-employed worker : Persons who own and operate unincorporated enterprises.

-Self-employed workers are divided into "self-employed worker with employee" and "self-employed workers without employee."
+Self-employed worker: Persons who own and operate unincorporated enterprises.
+Self-employed workers are divided into "Self-employed worker with employee" and "Self-employed worker without employee".

-Self-employed worker with employee : Self-employed workers who usually employ one or more employees in their enterprises.
+Self-employed worker with employee : Self-employed workers who usually employ one or more employees in their enterprises

-Self-employed worker without employee : Self-employed workers who operate their own businesses alone or only with members of the families.
+Self-employed worker without employee : Self-employed workers who operate their own businesses alone or only with members of the families